juuisle/zocho-sensor/README.md

 The capacitor moisture sensor is connected to `ADC_CHANNEL_6` of ESP32,  Vin of ESP32 is connected to VCC of the moisture sensor, and of course GND to GND.
 Please check the techical sheet of the board.
 ESP32 are powered by the 5V microUSB cable.

-Alternatively, for tesing purpose, there is no need to connect to real sensor, ESP32 has the built-in one.

 ### Configure the project